chrisboakes/chris-boakes/src/_posts/2018-06-19-improving-accessibility-on-your-web-application.md

 description: "A look into accessibility and how you can start implementing it on a practical level"
 date:   2018-06-19 09:28:59
 category: accessibility
 excerpt: "Advancing my knowledge around the topic of accessibility has been something I've been doing a lot recently.
 With this knowledge came the realisation that previous web applications I'd worked on could do with some improvements in this field.
-However there are a few quick wins which could fundamentally improve the accessibility of your web application post-build."
+There are a few quick wins which could fundamentally improve the accessibility of your web application post-build."
 ---

 Advancing my knowledge around the topic of accessibility has been something I've been doing a lot recently.
 With this knowledge came the realisation that previous web applications I'd worked on could do with some improvements in this field.
 Ideally accessibility should be a consideration from the inception of the project and shouldn't be implemented after the application has already been built.
 However there are a few *quick wins* which could fundamentally improve the accessibility of your web application post-build.
 While this article will skim the surface of a larger topic, it aims to focus on a few impactful concepts.